-Temporary notices to mariners (TNTMs)
+About temporary notices to mariners (TNTMs)

-- Aquatic events such as regattas and fireworks displays where boating is restricted,
+- Aquatic events such as regattas and fireworks displays where boating is restricted.

-- Temporary closure of waters to navigation,
+- Temporary closure of waters to navigation.

 Before undertaking any boating activities, mariners are advised to check appropriate TNTMs, chart corrections and current weather information.